hosikiti/briefcast/README.md

 ## TODOs

-- Fix reloading loop on accessing a page that does not exist.
 - Limit trial generation based on the IP address.
 - Limit the total number of generations within a day (300 times a day would be the upper limit for my budget).
 - Add 'Add Website' button, allowing users to easily add a podcast by specifying a website URL.